Modeling strategies for speech enhancement in the latent space of a neural audio codec: Method

 \subsection{Training and inference}

 All models considered here are trained in a supervised fashion on paired noisy–clean speech data by maximizing the conditional likelihood of clean speech given noisy speech, which is simply defined by taking the logarithm of equations \eqref{D-AR} to \eqref{C-NAR}.
 When the model is defined over the continuous representation $\bar{\mathbf{x}}$, maximizing the likelihood is equivalent to minimizing the mean squared error (MSE).
 In the other case, when the model is defined over the discrete latent representation $\mathbf{x}$, this amounts to minimizing the cross-entropy loss.
+For both AR models, teacher forcing is used during training.
+For the \textbf{C-AR} model, the input vectors $\bar{\mathbf{x}}_{1:t-1}$ are quantized using the NAC's RVQ module before feeding them to the Conformer model, in order to mitigate the problem of error accumulation that usually occurs for AR models.

 Independent of the representation space, given a trained model, SE is achieved by taking the argmax over $\mathbf{x}$ or $\bar{\mathbf{x}}$ of the above-defined probabilistic models.
 In this work, we are not interested in introducing stochasticity in the SE process by sampling the distributions.
 We would rather estimate the most likely clean speech signal for a given trained model and noisy signal.
 For continuous-prediction models, the estimated vectors are quantized before being passed to the NAC decoder, ensuring compatibility with the codec reconstruction pipeline, and for discrete-prediction models, the predictions go through the detokenization process described in \eqref{NAC}.
+For simplicity, we segment noisy speech audio into chunks of $1$ second and process them separately for all of our experiments.